polymorphic92/PD-workflow/PITCHME.md

 ---

 ### Final Thoughts
-* Does your Workflow meet my currnet your needs ?
+* Does your Workflow meet my current your needs ?
-* What applications/proccess need to change
+* What applications/process need to change
-* How to adapt your currnet workflow to meet your future needs
+* How to adapt your current workflow to meet your future needs
-* Researching new apps/proccess that make your workflow easier
+* Researching new apps/process that make your workflow easier